-One of the mid-late Victorian terraced houses that lies in the Tower Hamlets Cemetery Conservation Area, was extended to the back of the house to cater for the growing needs of a family of 6.
+One of the mid-late Victorian terraced houses that lies in the Tower Hamlets Cemetery Conservation Area, was extended to the back of the house to cater for the needs of a family of 6.

 With most of the living accommodation reduced to the single space in the basement, the ambition of the project was to make open, light filled, flexible spaces for the whole family.

 The two-storey rear extension provided the opportunity for a large open plan kitchen, living space and dining room with an increased connection with the garden through the large glazed sliding doors.
 Additional light is brought into the space through a large rectangular rooflight and new French doors to the front lightwell.

 Above, the extension only covers half the width of the house but provides a much-needed second bathroom and cloakroom area.
 Other changes include the reconfigurations for an extra bedroom and a separate master ensuite.

 The 2.0m high ceilings of the second floor were removed in order to create a feeling of space for the top two kids bedrooms and include a playful mezzanine / storage area as well.

 Located in North West London, the project consists of two new rear extensions and a whole house refurbishment.

 The extensions both have a mono-pitch roof that faces together to minimise the impact on the boundaries of the property, whilst creating airy, high ceiling spaces.
 The stand alone extension houses a sauna, changing room and office space, and the other, a family snug area.